GDLMadushanka/JSONSchemaTransformer/README.md

-# JSON Schema Transformer
+# JavaScript JSON Schema to JSON Transformer
-Generate example payloads for a given JSON schema.
+## Generate example payloads for a given JSON schema.

 There are a lot of libraries out there to achieve the same requirement.
 But they require us to define a lot of meta information in the schema.